alif2884/Telegram-Store-Bot-using-Mealy-Machine/README.md

 This project simulates a Telegram shopping bot using a Mealy Machine finite state model.
 The bot helps users navigate a virtual store, select categories and products, and confirm or cancel their order through a series of interactive messages.

+## 🧠 Overview
 This was my first experience applying formal automata concepts (Mealy machine) in a practical project using Python.

-🧠 The idea was to connect theoretical computer science (automata) with a real-world application (a Telegram bot).
+The idea was to connect theoretical computer science (automata) with a real-world application (a Telegram bot).

 ---